maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

 that individuals belong to the organization.

 ## Concepts
-User management consists of three major concepts.
+User management consists of four major concepts.

 - *Authentication* is the validation that the user has access to the system.
 This is usually accomplished by providing a username and a password, but can be accomplished in other ways.
 - *Authorization* is the concept of providing access to different functionality in a commerce application.
 Permission are assigned to workgroups and users are added to their job specific workgroup, giving them certain permissions.